mawil583/Spades-Calculator/LINTING_SETUP.md

 ## What's Included

 ### ESLint Configuration

 - **React App ESLint**: Uses the standard Create React App ESLint configuration
 - **File Extensions**: Checks both `.js` and `.jsx` files
 - **Auto-fix**: Automatically fixes many common issues
+- **Zero Warnings**: Treats warnings as errors - no warnings are permitted

 ### Pre-commit Hook

 The pre-commit hook runs automatically when you commit code and includes:

 1. **Lint-staged**: Only lints files that are staged for commit (faster performance)